ldrolez/clyphx-live11/reference.md

 The SCENE related Actions do not actually Launch Scenes, they Launch every Clip on a Scene.
 For this reason, they will function similar to Launching
 Scenes when Start Recording on Scene Launch is turned on.

+For Scene selection, you can use a number, a string with double-quotes or a regular expression.

 | Action | Description | Examples
 | --- | --- | ---
 | ADDAUDIO | Creates an Audio Track at the end of the Track list. | -